 - They waste hours and hours trying to figure out what to do, then get frustrated and hire someone anyway.

-- They immediately go hire a cheaper designer, then end up hiring our web design team to fix what the designer broke.
+- They immediately go hire a cheaper designer, then end up hiring our web design services team to fix what the designer broke.

 - They pay for another design within a year of the DIY job because it wasn’t what they wanted.